A group of dedicated Dot Foods employees meets multiple times a year, volunteering their time to Dot Charitable. They do so because they care.

 Charitable Program Grants

-501(c)(3) nonprofits, schools, and government entities are invited to submit a grant request if it aligns with one of our focus areas.
+501(c)(3) nonprofits, schools, and government entities can submit a grant request if it aligns with one of our focus areas.
 Schools and Little Leagues may also apply for a concessions grant using this form.
 Grantees may apply for each qualifying grant once every rolling 12 months.

 Food Pantry Grants